teqfw/repo-tmpl-mod/README.md

-# repo-tmpl-mod
+# @teqfw/plugin

-Template repoitory to create repos for Tequila modules.
+Template repository to create repos for Tequila plugins.